-- Project Scope – The project scope is a plan for exactly how much work do you want to do
+- Project Scope – The project scope is a plan for exactly how much work do you want to do.

-- Budget – Here’s where project scope meets reality.
-It’s also where there is a lot of editing until scope and budget are in agreement with each other.
+- Budget – The budget is where project scope meets reality.
+Often, contractor and homeowner must edit the scope and budget until they’re in agreement with each other.

-- Finding the team – While you can go it alone, that will take a lot of man hours to manage and coordinate.
-And for many homeowners, the headaches, delays and additional cost overruns are far greater than having a pro handle all of these headaches for you.
+- Finding the team – While you can be the general for your remodel, it takes a lot of time and expertise to manage and coordinate.
+And for many homeowners, the headaches, delays and additional cost overruns are far greater than having a pro from Bromwell Construction handle all of these headaches for you.

 If you have kids, they are going to love watching the demolition process!
-It creates quite a noisy mess but it’s the first step in moving towards the kitchen of your dreams.
+It creates quite a noisy mess, but it’s the first step in moving towards the kitchen of your dreams.
 Dust can impact items in rooms near the kitchen, so find out from your contractor what needs to be removed or well-covered.

 Mechanical Rough Ins

-Mechanical rough-ins are when the plumber, electricians, HVAC teams show up for the first time.
-It can be quite a madhouse if not scheduled appropriately.
+Mechanical rough-ins are done when the plumber, electricians, HVAC teams show up for the first time.
+Rough-ins need to be scheduled appropriately to avoid chaos.